michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 {{< figure src="output3.png" align=center caption="map with white pixels selected">}}

 At this stage, again, you could reach the goal in many ways.
-I choose the most trivial one.
+I chose the most trivial one.
 In order to detect white cross you simply iterate over all pixels.
 For each pixel you check its neighbours - pixel on the left, right, below and above.
 If all of them are 1 (meaning they are white) - you got a pixel representing a lightning!

 > [!TIP]- More for curious reader
 > You probably see that not only crosses were extracted but also some additional information provided by the website, visible in top-left, top-right and bottom-right corners.
 Those data would generate fake lightnings that we don't want to detect.